Bonterms/Professional-Services-Agreement/Professional-Services-Agreement V1.2.md

 2.26.	“**Laws**” means all laws, regulations, rules, court orders or other binding requirements of a government authority that apply to a party.

-2.27.	“**Licensed Deliverables**” means Deliverables specified by the parties to be licensed by Provider to Customer in accordance with Section 6, including any Third-Party Materials.
+2.27.	“**Licensed Deliverables**” means Deliverables specified by the parties to be licensed by Provider to Customer in accordance with Section 6, including any Third-Party Materials or Reserved Materials.

 2.28.	“**Open Source**” means any open source code or libraries of any type (such as, for example purposes only, any code licensed under any version of the Apache, BSD, Eclipse, GPL or LGPL, MIT or Mozilla licenses).